 - Opportunities for career development and other special events organised by School of Engineering and the Engineering Society will also enhance the Warwick experience

 How will scholars be selected?

-We anticipate that scholars will go on to be leading role models in their chosen field, and we have a responsibility to recruit the most committed students to the programme.
-Applications are open to women who are, at the time of the application, in the first year of their undergraduate Engineering degree at Warwick.
+We anticipate that scholars will go on to be leading role models for women in engineering in their chosen field, and we have a responsibility to recruit the most committed students to the programme.
+Applications are open to students who are, at the time of the application, in the first year of their undergraduate Engineering degree at Warwick.